“You know you can’t hide from me.”

 Asherah stood up and jumped onto Steven’s branch smoothly.
 He scooted over a little to give her room, but she just knelt down next to him.
 “We get into the game too.”

 “Um…” Steven fidgeted.
 She had that mischievous look again.
-Without a warning, she grabbed his legs and lifted, letting go as Steven fell backwards off the branch.
+Without a warning, she grabbed his legs and lifted, letting go as Steven fell backward off the branch.

 The branches below whipped past his face and Steven had to twist to avoid some of the larger ones until he found a branch he could grab, slowing his rapid descent as he let it pass through his fingers.
 He grabbed another branch and used its elasticity to swing him onto a thicker branch.
 Asherah was there waiting for him, leaning against the trunk.